Quantitative analysis of iodine enhancement

 iDose4 reduced image noise and allowed greater detail to be seen in the quantitative analysis.

 Quantitative analysis of iodine enhancement was performed on the dual-energy data in delayed phase images relative to liver parenchyma (Figure 2a and 2b).
 One lesion (ROI 2 in Figure 2a and 2b) demonstrated washout in the delayed enhancement phase, subsequent to early enhancement in the arterial phase.
 The other lesion (ROI 1 in Figure 2a and 2b) demonstrated central hypoenhancement in the delayed phase and other phases.
-The use of the iDose4 iterative reconstruction technique reduced image noise and allowed greater detail to be seen in the quantitative analysis (Figure 3).
+The use of the iDose4 reconstruction technique reduced image noise and allowed greater detail to be seen in the quantitative analysis (Figure 3).